Camping in Cabo San Juan, Tayrona National Park

 There are three entrances if you want to enter Tayrona National Park by land.
 The main entrance is El Zaino (far east), Calabazo right before that, and Palangana (far west).
 All entrances will cost the same amount of pesos to enter.

-El Zaino is the entrance you will want to enter if you are wanting to visit Cabo San Juan beach in Tayrona, like us.
-Below I will go over some different alternatives for getting here.
+El Zaino is the entrance you will want to enter if you, like us, want to visit Cabo San Juan beach in Tayrona.
+Below, I will go over some different alternatives for getting here.

 NOTE: Tayrona National Park is closed every February by request from the indigenous communities within the park.